uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/guidance/financial-support-for-international-applicants.md

 ### Tuition fee loan

 Your tuition fees are paid, with the money going directly to your teacher training provider.
-This is a loan you have to pay back, but you’ll only start your repayments when your income is over £27,295 per year.
+This is a loan you have to pay back, but you'll only start your repayments when your income is over £27,295 per year.

 ### Maintenance loan

 Money is paid directly into your bank account to help with living costs.
-This is a loan you have to pay back, but you’ll only start your repayments when your income is over £27,295 per year.
+This is a loan you have to pay back, but you'll only start your repayments when your income is over £27,295 per year.

 ### Home fee status